RosettaCommons/documentation/WriteFiltersToPose.md

 ##See Also

-* [[FilterReportAsPoseExtraScoresMover]]: Use this if you only want the results of some specific filters instead of all filters.
+* [[FilterReportAsPoseExtraScoresMover]]: Use this if you only want the results of one or some specific filters instead of all filters.